Extracting LTA and Housing & Development Board Compliance Matrices via Gemini

 Updated

 Bidders into Singapore electrical contracts compete under GeBIZ and the Singapore Government Procurement Regime.
-Sector-specific compliance bars include NICEIC / NAPIT registration, BS 7671 wiring regulations and Part P building regulation compliance — Lucius AI maps each one to your response with a page-cited audit trail, so legal review reads as fast as engineering review.
+Sector-specific compliance bars include competent-person registration, wiring regulations and electrical building-regulation compliance.
+Lucius AI maps each one to your response with a page-cited audit trail, so legal review reads as fast as engineering review.

 Lucius vs generic LLMs for tender writing in Electrical / Singapore